 Last but not least, you’ll want to narrow down your home loan options.
 While there are many different types of home loans, they won’t all be suitable for you – and some may suit you better than others.
 For example, you’ll want to decide whether a fixed or variable interest rate, or even a mix of both, is best for your circumstances.

 Most importantly, when reviewing your options, you’ll want to make sure that you can afford the ongoing repayment requirements.
+To get an estimate of what those repayments could look like, use our loan repayments calculator.

 Step 6: Obtaining Home Loan Pre-Approval